-- (i) Assignments/Outright purchases of pool of assets by banks representing loans under various categories of priority sector, except the 'others' category, will be eligible for classification under respective categories of priority sector provided: - (a) the assets are originated by banks and financial institutions which are eligible to be classified as priority sector advances prior to the purchase and fulfil the Reserve Bank of India guidelines on outright purchase/assignment. - (b) the eligible loan assets so purchased should not be disposed of other than by way of repayment. - (c) the all inclusive interest charged to the ultimate borrower by the originating entity should not exceed the Base Rate of the purchasing bank plus 8 percent per annum.
+(i) Assignments/Outright purchases of pool of assets by banks representing loans under various categories of priority sector, except the 'others' category, subject to terms and conditions specified in para 1.9 of the Operating Guidelines for SFBs issued by DBR vide circular No. DBR.NBD.No.26/16.13.218/2016-17 dated October 6, 2016 will be eligible for classification under respective categories of priority sector provided:

+(a) the assets originated by banks and financial institutions are eligible to be classified as priority sector advances prior to the purchase and fulfil the Reserve Bank of India guidelines on outright purchase/assignment.

+(b) the eligible loan assets so purchased should not be disposed of other than by way of repayment.

+(c) the all-inclusive interest charged to the ultimate borrower by the originating entity should not exceed the MCLR of the purchasing bank plus 8 percent per annum.

-The Assignments/Outright purchases of eligible priority sector loans from MFIs, which comply with the guidelines in Paragraph 19 of these Master Directions are exempted from this interest rate cap as there are separate caps on margin and interest rate.
+The Assignments/Outright purchases of eligible priority sector loans from MFIs, are exempted from this interest rate cap as there are separate caps on margin and interest rate. as mentioned in Paragraph 15 (b) (i to vii)